 Current: Re-elected to the 10th National Parliament in the 2017 General Elections as an Independent Candidate, then joined People's National Congress Party.
-Re-appointed Minister for Works & Implementation in the Marape-Steven Government and sworn in on 07/06/19 by the Governor General Sir Bob Dadae, 4th Term in this Parliament.
+Re-appointed Minister for Works & Implementation in the Marape-Steven Government and sworn in on 07/06/19, 4th term in this Parliament.

 Primary Education: Completed Primary Education at Bela Primary School (1971-1976), Mendi